silver-sat/Ground_Station_Software/README.md

 # Ground Control Software

 The ground control software presents a user interface for entering commands to the satellite and receiving responses.
-It also enables the use of gpredict radio Doppler data for the ground radio.
+It also enables the use of gpredict radio Doppler data to adjust the transmit and receive frequencies for the ground radio.

-The ground control software is a web application designed to run on a Flask development server in a single-threaded environment on a single laptop.
-It is not secured for network deployment and the serial link to the ground radio is not implemented for use in a multi-threaded environment.

-To enable remote access, the application has been modified to run on Waitress...
+The ground control software is a web application developed in Flask.
+The Flask development server is not secured for network deployment.
+However, it can be used to locally control the satellite.
+To enable remote access, the application has been tested on Waitress.
+The application does not authenticate users and should only be used via a VPN.

 ## Installing the User Interface